FI:PB130dist Intro Digital Image Processing - Course Information

 The capacity limit for the course is 150 student(s).

-Current registration and enrolment status: enrolled: 0/150, only registered: 0/150, only registered with preference (fields directly associated with the programme): 0/150 - Course objectives
+Current registration and enrolment status: enrolled: 3/150, only registered: 0/150, only registered with preference (fields directly associated with the programme): 0/150 - Abstract

-- The objective of the course is to introduce students to the area of digital image processing in order to get necessary background for studying other courses from the area.
-This course is an on-line English alternative of PB130 course intended for self-study without traditional lectures and programming seminars.
+- The objective of this course is to introduce students to digital image processing and provide the necessary background for further study in the field, especially within the N-VIZ and N-VIZ_A study programmes.
+This course is an online, English-language alternative to the PB130 course and is intended for self-study without traditional lectures or programming seminars.
+It is primarily designed for students entering Master’s study programmes from other universities.

 - Learning outcomes